batfish/ansible/README.md

       ```
       docker pull batfish/allinone
       docker run -v batfish-data:/data -p 8888:8888 -p 9997:9997 -p 9996:9996 batfish/allinone
-      python -m pip install --upgrade git+https://github.com/batfish/pybatfish.git
+      python -m pip install --upgrade pybatfish
       ```

    - For enterprise users: follow the instructions delivered with Batfish Enterprise

 ## Installation

 Ensure that the [dependencies](#dependencies) above are met, and then get the latest version of the role from Ansible galaxy.

 ```
 ansible-galaxy install --force batfish.base